Calebyang93/TOMIncubationHob/README.md

 The final prototype that was presented looks like this:
 <img src="prototype.jpg" rotate="270" align="center">

+The buttons are placed directly on top of the existing capacitive switches of the hob.
+Stickers are added above the buttons to indicate their location.

 <img src="prototype2.jpg" rotate="270" width = "30%" align="center">

 For this prototype, we also took out the display panel (4 digits 7 segment display) as it was too dim where it originally was in the hob.